Best holiday rental deals in Padstow

 Holiday Letting Price Information in Padstow

 This graph displays average prices of the holiday cottages and holiday apartments located in Padstow.
-The most expensive prices are in August (18/08 - 25/08).
-Prices reach an average of £158 per night.
-Padstow is cheaper in a week of November (03/11 - 10/11), where prices are on average £75 a night.
+The most expensive prices are in August (03/08 - 10/08).
+Prices reach an average of £149 per night.
+Padstow is cheaper during one week in November (02/11 - 09/11), when prices are on average £79 a night.

 Holiday Home Availability Information in Padstow

-Choose a Padstow Cottage for an Adventure by the Sea
+Choose a cosy Padstow holiday cottage for an adventure by the sea

-Whilst there are many scenic views for the adults to enjoy around the harbour, there's also plenty of action and adventure for the kids too.
-Only a stone's throw from your Padstow holiday letting , you'll find Tregirls, a golden stretch of sandy beach from Georges Cove to Harbour cove.
-For adventurous youngsters, crabbing along the coastal rock pools is a great activity.
+While there are many scenic views for the adults to enjoy around the harbour, there's plenty of action and adventure for the kids too.
+Only a stone's throw from your Padstow holiday cottage, you'll find Tregirls, a golden stretch of sandy beach from Georges Cove to Harbour cove.
+Crabbing along the coastal rock pools is a great activity for kids.
 Nip into Padstow Angling Centre for crab lines and bait beforehand.
 You'll also be right next to Steppers Point, which provides a fantastic view of the bay and is a great place for a picnic.

-If you are bringing bikes or plan on renting some, the whole family can cycle along the Camel Trail, a scenic but easy-going cycle path along the coast.
-Following a disused railway line, the path takes you through Bodmin and Wadebridge, should you wish to stop off for lunch and explore somewhere new.
+If you're bringing bikes or plan on renting some, the whole family can cycle along the Camel Trail, a scenic but easy-going cycle path along the coast.
+Following a disused railway line, the path takes you through Bodmin and Wadebridge, so you can stop off for lunch and explore somewhere new.

-Having your own Padstow holiday letting means that you and the family will have somewhere comfortable and private to rest in after the day's adventures.
+Renting your own Padstow holiday cottage means that you and the family will have somewhere comfortable to relax together after the day's adventures.